What’s the NFL playoff picture after Week 17? Who’s in and who’s out?

 1. Denver Broncos (13-3, 1st AFC West): The Broncos already qualified for the postseason but still beat the Patrick Mahomes-less Kansas City Chiefs 20-13 on Friday.
 A win against the Los Angeles Chargers at Mile High in Week 18 will earn Denver top seed status in the AFC.

-2. New England Patriots (13-3, 1st AFC East): New England will be lurking should Denver fail to wrap up the AFC title and the Pats will play the Miami Dolphins to close out the season.
+2. New England Patriots (13-3, 1st AFC East): New England will be lurking should Denver fail to wrap up the conference and the Pats will play the Miami Dolphins to close out the season.

 3. Jacksonville Jaguars (12-4, 1st AFC South): The Jags are also still in the running for the first-round bye after beating the Indianapolis Colts in Week 17.
 They now host the Tennessee Titans in Week 18.

 5. Houston Texans (11-5, 2nd AFC South): Houston’s sensational defense has fired the franchise into the postseason for a third straight year.
-It confirmed its place in the playoffs with a 20-16 win against Los Angeles Chargers on Saturday.
+The team confirmed its place in the playoffs with a 20-16 win against the Los Angeles Chargers on Saturday.

 6. Los Angeles Chargers (11-5, 2nd AFC West): The Chargers will be happy to have already locked up a postseason spot as they face a motivated Denver squad in the final week of the regular season.